Jamesjr95/django_marvel/capstone_proposal.md

 # **Project Overview**
-## - keep a record of all the books in the library books issued/returned by students and calculate fines
+## - keep a record of all the books in the library books issued/returned by students and calculate fines.
-## - manage the information related to the library members, students, books, addresses
+## - manage the information related to the library members, students, books, addresses.
-## - I will use django and try to implement vue also
+## - I will use django and try to implement vue also.
 ## - For now the only library that I will use is [django-haystack](https://github.com/django-haystack/django-haystack) which will help with spelling suggestions for user search queries.